What is 9legacy?

 9legacy is not a fork, it is an experimental patch queue for Plan 9 from Bell Labs.

-What is included into 9legacy?
+What is included in 9legacy?

 You can see 9legacy as an experimental branch of Plan 9, filling the gap between developments in progress from anywhere and the stable Plan 9 from Bell Labs distribution.